Applying for Your Study Permit

 You can apply online to extend your study permit through your personal IRCC Online Account on IRCC's website.
 Make sure you have the required supporting documents before you sit down to complete the form.
 Give yourself enough time to complete and submit the application.

-If you need assistance with your application, come to the International office with all of your documents and use one of the public computers.
 International Student Advising Specialists (ISASs) are available at Douglas College International office if you need advice on your specific situation.
-You can meet ISASs during the drop-in time.
+You can meet ISASs during the drop-ins or by appointment.

 Once you have applied to extend your study permit before its expiry date, you are still considered a temporary resident of Canada even after the expiry date of your study permit.
 This is called maintained status.
 With maintained status, you may continue to stay and study until you receive a response from IRCC as long as you remain in Canada and continue to meet the conditions of your study permit.

 Temporary Resident Visa (TRV) Extension

 After you have received your new study permit, some students, depending on your home country, can apply to extend your TRV.
 Like a study permit extension, you can also apply for a TRV extension through your online IRCC Online Account.
 A TRV is issued with the same expiry date as your study permit.

 If you plan to leave and come back to Canada after your current TRV expiry date, start your TRV extension process in advance.
 IRCC advises applicants to apply at least two months in advance of a planned departure from Canada.

 - If you are coming directly from a high school in Canada, you may continue studying with the same study permit if your study permit is valid.
 However, you must inform IRCC of your Designated Learning Institution (DLI) change.
 Visit the IRCC website for more information on Changing your School or Program.
 Douglas College’s DLI number is O19360973702.